Specialist Day School for children with communication challenges and associated difficulties.

 Aurora Redehall School supports children aged 6-16 years with communication difficulties typically associated with Asperger’s Syndrome and Autism.

-Redehall School provides an environment conducive to learning for this specific student profile, designed to help them re-engage with learning and enjoy school life.
-With the right support, most students will have the opportunity to achieve academic success and work towards GCSEs.
+Redehall School provides a learning structure and environment conducive to this specific student profile, designed to help them re-engage with learning and enjoy school life.
+With the right support, most students have the opportunity to achieve academic success and can work towards GCSEs and equivalent qualifications.

 Age: 6-16 years